She'll get the last

 I got the boy...

-When First Girl Wins is not in effect, the most likely girl to win the heart of the male protagonist at the end of a harem anime is the last girl we meet in the series.
+When First Girl Wins is not in effect, the most likely love interest to win the heart of the protagonist at the end of a story is the last girl we meet in the series.

 - The 2006 version of Kanon moved Ayu's first prologue until later and had Shiori, Mai and Makoto appear to Yuuichi beforehand, unlike the 2001 version.
 Yes, this makes Kanon both an example of First Girl Wins and Last Girl Wins.

 - In Neon Genesis Evangelion, Asuka is the last person Shinji is seen with in End of Evangelion, and she is the last female character he meets in the show.
 She wins Shinji's heart in the end as the entirety of End of Evangelion which in addition to being about the Third Impact was dedicated to Shinji and Asuka's relationship.
 Shinji's masturbating in the beginning of End of Evangelion indicates his feelings, which are confirmed by him seeking her out for support and confessing that he wants to "stay with her forever".
 The glimpse into Asuka's psyche from Episode 22 and her dialogue during Third Impact confirms the feeling is mutual.
 And supplementary materials explain that Asuka returned with him to the real world because she specifically needed him and he needed her in his world.

 - In Rebuild of Evangelion, Shinji ended up with Mari instead as she symbolized his Character Development from a traumatized young boy into a stable adult while working to relieve his and Asuka's codependency.

 - In Pokémon Adventures, Yellow is the last girl Red meets on his first journey and ends up having the most Ship Tease with him throughout the series.
 Funny enough, there's nothing to hint that Red actually realizes that the same girl he rescued and Yellow are the same person.